 What Kind of Payments Do Care Providers Collect?

 Then there are patients who do have insurance but who will also have to pay copays.
-Copays are the portion of payment shouldered by the patient while their insurer shoulders the rest.
-The average copay amount varies by insurer and state, but generally speaking, it falls somewhere between $80 to $170 (a very wide range indeed).
+Copays are the portion of payment shouldered by the patient while their insurance shoulders the rest.
+The average copay amount varies by insurance company and state, but generally speaking, it falls somewhere between $80 to $170 (a very wide range indeed).

-These patients are going to need to tender payment for their visits.
+These patients will need to tender payment for their visits.
 Sometimes, medical facilities collect the payment at the time of the visit (before or after).
-Other times, the care provider will send the patient a bill.
+Other times, the medical facility will send the patient a bill.
 Either way, the care provider will need some way to collect this payment effectively—otherwise, they will be losing money.

 Is Collecting Payments Slowing Down Your Cash Flow?

-This is further complicated because money received from insurance companies is not in real-time.
+Medical facility cash flow is further complicated because insurance company payments are not in real-time.
 A care provider needs to send an 837 EDI to the insurance company, which details the nature of the ailment and the care rendered.

 Sending a bill to patients and requesting a paper check (for example) instead of collecting payment at the time of the visit compounds this particular revenue issue.
 If patients delay their payments or become delinquents, the physician who rendered care can suffer significant cash flow issues as they wait for insurers and patients to pay up.